Terasology-Archived/WildAnimalsMadness/README.md

 There is a new asset `Group` used to compile all group information when the game is loaded (this allows the user to define/work with groups using JSON files only, similarly to behaviors and prefabs). **This functionaliy is disabled at this time due to a bug on Gestalt**.

 ### Commands
-The main system is composed of six commands:
+The main system is composed of seven commands:

 **Load test data:**
    * **Command:** `loadTestData`